 - A copy of the relevant development consent (if a development application was lodged) or a CDC (if permitted under Complying Development),

 - A copy of any relevant subdivision works certificate or subdivision construction certificate,

 - A copy of an operative development consent and evidence of compliance with any conditions required to be fulfilled prior to issuance of subdivision certificate,

 - A copy of detailed subdivision engineering plans,

-- Anything else specified in Clause 157(2) of the Environmental Planning and Assessment Regulations 2000
+- Anything else specified in Clause 157(2) of the Environmental Planning and Assessment Regulations 2000.

 How to apply online

-- Register for a NSW Planning Portal account to start your application.
+- If you don’t already have an account, Register for a NSW Planning Portal account to start your application.

 - Log in to complete the online application form.